resibots/limbo/docs/tutorials/external_libs.rst

 Add external library to experiment's wscript
 --------------------------------------------

 To add an external library to your experiment, we need to modify the experiment's build script, ``wscript``.
-The stantard way to do this is to create a new configuration file for the new dependency.
+The standard way to do this is to create a new configuration file for the new dependency.
 In the ``waf`` build system, this is done by creating a python script (``.py`` file), usually called ``libname.py`` (where ``libname`` is the name of the library), in the same directory as your experiment.

 .. warning:: to activate this script, you need to activate your experiment **when configuring limbo**::